gminero/sftektalks/content/posts/lwc-aura-wrappers.md

 Wrapping your LWC will help you communicate with other aura components that cannot or have not been migrated to LWC.
 ## Getting Started

-You will need to get yourself setup with [Salesforce-DX](https://trailhead.salesforce.com/en/content/learn/trails/sfdx_get_started), if you haven't had the chance to do so, this is a good time to get your environemnt setup since we will use it to deploy our LWC to a scratch org for testing.
+You will need to get yourself setup with [Salesforce-DX](https://trailhead.salesforce.com/en/content/learn/trails/sfdx_get_started), if you haven't had the chance to do so, this is a good time to get your environment setup since we will use it to deploy our LWC to a scratch org for testing.

 ## Steps To do